karttur/soil-spectro/_posts/2023/2023-09-07-spectrosupport-OSSL-anaconda.markdown

 ### Introduction

 To run the python scripts for [importing](../../libspectrodata/spectrodata-OSSL4ML02-arrange), [plotting](../../libspectrodata/spectrodata-OSSL4ML03-plot) and [modelling](../../libspectrodata/spectrodata-OSSL4ML05-mlmodel01) OSSL data as described in other posts of this blog you need to have a python environment.
-This post describes how to setup install and setup [<span class='app'>Anaconda</span>](https://www.eclipse.org) for defining virtual python environments.
+This post describes how to setup install and setup [<span class='app'>Anaconda</span>](https://www.anaconda.org) for defining virtual python environments.
 The instructions are shorthand and written using MacOS.
 I have also published more detailed instructions for [install Anaconda for MacOS](https://karttur.github.io/setup-ide/setup-ide/install-anaconda/) and a summary for how to [install Eclipse and Anaconda in Ubuntu20](https://karttur.github.io/setup-ide/blog/ubuntu20-setup-spide/).

+[<span class='app'>Anaconda</span>](https://www.anaconda.org) is a cross-platform solution for developing virtual python environments.
+There are also several other solutions available online.
+You can simply do a google seach on your operating system (_MacOS_, _Linux_, _Windows_) and _python virtual environment_).

 ### Conda, Anaconda and miniconda